iRagnar/Hello-World/README.md

 # Hello-World
+Now I'm gonna predict the future.
-I am the Best and I'm the president of Computer Science club Plus I will be the RA on my Campus.
+So I will the President of Computer Science.
+And I will or I'm the RA on my campus